-Next, I went to the picture frame section…usually, I can find a handful of frames that are just the wood frame, which is all I needed for this project.
+Next, I went to the picture frame section.
+Usually, I can find a handful of frames that are just the wood frame, which is all I needed for this project.
+In particular, I looked for frames that were made of wide, flat (or flat-ish) wood.

 If you can’t find empty frames, have no worries.
 You could certainly buy full frames and either save the glass and cardboard for another project, or put them in your recycling bins!

-Once I had everything I needed from the thrift store, it was time to create some cheap Christmas decorations.
+Once I had everything I needed from the thrift store, it was time to upcycle my thrift store finds.
 And they would look JUST LIKE wrapped presents!

 After washing and ironing my linens, I got to work.